Issues with controlling for ‘IQ’

 Residual Confounding

-Let’s hypothesise that general cognitive ability causes one to have better number sense, nonverbal reasoning and mathematics skills and that neither number sense nor nonverbal reasoning have causal effects on mathematics.
-Let’s assume multiple other factors independently cause number sense, nonverbal reasoning, and mathematics skills.
+Let hypothesise that general cognitive ability causes one to have better number sense, non-verbal reasoning and mathematics skills, and that neither number sense or non-verbal reasoning have causal effects of mathematics.
+Let’s assume there multiple other factors that independently cause number sense, non-verbal reasoning, and mathematics skills.
 Because these other causes are not in our model, we can represent them as random “error” terms.

 Code